Australian slang - a story of Australian English

 Will Dyson observed in 1918 that the slang was an expediency to allow the Digger to express but disguise deep feelings; 'they have evolved a language compound of blasphemy and catch phrases in which they can unpack their hearts without seeming to be guilty of the weakness of emotion'.
 (W. Dyson, Australia at war: a winter record, London: Cecil Palmer and Hayward, 1918)

 The use of distinctive Australian slang 'helped to forge a bond that in the years after the war fed into a distinctive national myth which emphasised mateship, masculinity and other values that had been forged on the battlefield'.
 (Amanda Laugesen)

 Some of the slang words and phrases from the First World War remain with us today.
 These slang terms, include 'cobber', 'digger', 'dinkum', 'mate', 'dinky-di', 'furphy', 'Aussie' and 'the good oil'.
 'Furphy' (a rumour) was an Australianism coined to reflect the cynicism of the Australian troops with the information they received about the fighting in which they participated.
 'Aussie' (meaning both Australia and an Australian) was first recorded during the Great War.
-'ANZAC' was created in 1915 and became seminal to Australian identity, redefined as the ANZAC spirit.
+'ANZAC' was created in 1915 as an abbreviation for the Australian and New Zealand Army Corps and became seminal to Australian identity, redefined as the Anzac spirit.

 A significant number of Australian colloquialisms are affectionate insults or backhanded compliments.
 A clumsy friend or colleague may be called a 'dag', 'galah', 'drongo' or 'boofhead'.
 There are also many ways of saying that someone is not very useful, for example: